 Following / Knowing your College Application Timeline

 The process rarely deviates from the timeline year to year.
 The Common App opens within the first couple of days of August each year.
 You can create a Common App account before this date and transfer your application when it opens in August.
-The process is quite in depth and not something to be rushed.
+The process is quite in-depth and not something to be rushed.
 It takes approximately 6 weeks to complete your application.
-2 weeks to gather any background information, parent employment information and then 4 weeks to complete essays, external school documents required such as transcripts, letters of recommendation etc.
+2 weeks to gather any background information, and parent employment information, and then 4 weeks to complete essays, and external school documents required such as transcripts, letters of recommendation etc.

 Then there is the essay prompts.
 It’s a snapshot of you as a person.
 What are your interests?
 What has challenged you in the past/ Is there something you are passionate about?

-The prompts like the online opening day of the app don’t really change from year to year.
-The essay writing is something you should spend time on.
+The prompts, like the online opening day of the app, don’t really change from year to year.
+Essay writing is something you should spend time on.
 It’s only 650 words max.
 It is going to need writing and rewriting possibly a couple of times.
-It needs to be punchy, interesting!
+It needs to be punchy, and interesting!
 Admissions officers receive so many of these, you want to be the one that stands out.
 You definitely need to be giving this some consideration the summer before senior year.

-Once senior year starts it will be so busy and will fly by.
+Once the senior year starts it will be so busy and will fly by.